MIRI Cross-Mode Recommended Strategies

 - Bright sources/high background conditions will generally mean that saturation is reached in a short number of groups (5 to 10).
 Having one group saturating at the end of the integration will maximize the dynamic range.
 For very bright cases, imaging users should favor subarrays.

 - Faint source observations will benefit from having longer integrations.
 In FASTR1 mode, 40 groups (about 100 s in FULL array, shorter when using subarray mode) is suggested as a starting point.
 Increase or decrease the integration to achieve your desired signal to noise.
-SLOWR1 is recommended primarily to limit data volume when MIRI imager is used simultaneously with MRS. See the MRS Recommended Strategies page for specific MRS guidance.
+SLOWR1 or FASTGRPAVG8 are recommended primarily to limit data volume when MIRI imager is used simultaneously with MRS. See the MRS Recommended Strategies page for specific MRS guidance.

 - Bright sources/high background conditions will generally mean that saturation is reached in a short number of groups (5 to 10).
 Having one group saturating at the end of the integration will maximize the dynamic range.
 For very bright cases, imaging users should favor subarrays.